 I’ve got a hit list!
 But there’s a designer called Kit Kemp.
 She has an amazing chain of hotels called Firmdale Hotels—they are just beautiful.
-She has this innate ability to bring about these gorgeous combinations of patterns, fabrics and finishes.
-Her schemes absolutely stand out—my favourite would have to be The Crosby Street Hotel in New York, but The Whitby also looks fabulous and Ham Yard in London.
+She has this innate ability to bring about these gorgeous combinations of patterns, fabrics, and finishes.
+Her schemes absolutely stand out—my favorite would have to be the Crosby Street Hotel in New York, but The Whitby also looks fabulous and Ham Yard in London.

 It’s the convenience of having that at your fingertips, isn’t it?
 So if you’re waiting at the doctor’s surgery you have a little look.
 It’s finding those opportunities throughout the day to keep abreast of what’s out there.

 Waiting so long to start my design career, definitely.
 I should have backed myself much earlier, I should have pursued my passion.
 I didn’t realize I could carve a career out of doing something I love.
 I wish I’d had that moment of clarity earlier on.